Is LiveGood Another MLM Scam? Here's What I Found

 What is LiveGood MLM?

-Their big selling point is what they call the "Costco model" - basically, you pay a monthly membership fee of $9.95 to get access to their products at wholesale prices.
+Their big selling point is what they call the "Costco model" - basically, you pay a $9.95 monthly membership fee to access their products at wholesale prices.
 If you want to make money with them, you also pay a one-time $40 affiliate fee.

 They claim their products are high-quality and much cheaper than competitors.
 The company says they reached one million members in just 13 months, which sounds pretty impressive.